 However, there are additional factors that also impact the cost to produce gold.
 For example, the gold mining industry now has to move a great deal more ore to produce the same amount of gold it did in 2000.
 The next chart shows the falling yield in the top gold mining industry from 2005 to 2013:

-In just eight years, the top five gold miners experienced a near 30% decline in average gold yield from 1.68 g/t (grams per ton) to 1.2 g/t.
+In just eight years, the top five gold miners experienced a nearly 30% decline in average gold yield from 1.68 g/t (grams per ton) to 1.2 g/t.
 If we went back five more years to 2000, I would imagine it would be closer to a 40% decline in average yield.
 Thus, it now takes the processing of 40% more ore to produce the same amount of gold today.
-Which means, it now takes a hell of a lot more energy and materials to produce gold today than it did 16 years ago.
+This means, it now takes a hell of a lot more energy and materials to produce gold today than it did 16 years ago.

-This graph shows the increase “Cost of Goods Sold” for producing gold at the top 8 gold mining companies in the world.
+This graph shows the increase in the “Cost of Goods Sold” for producing gold at the top 8 gold mining companies in the world.
 Even though many of the companies have seen a decline in the Cost of Goods Sold since the peak in 2013, the overall figure is still much higher than it was in 2000.
 Some of the companies included in the chart above have seen their Cost of Goods Sold increase significantly because they increased their gold production substantially.
 However, Barrick did not have that excuse.

 Barrick produced 5.9 Moz of gold with a $553 million cost compared to $5.4 billion in 2016 on 5.5 Moz of gold production.
 Here we can see that Barrick’s Cost of Goods Sold increased ten times while production is about the same.

-According to the data at YCharts.com and these companies’ annual reports, the total Cost of Gold Sold in 2000, was $4.9 billion ($4,953 million) versus $23.6 billion ($23,588 million) in 2016:
+According to the data at YCharts.com and these companies’ annual reports, the total cost of Gold Sold in 2000, was $4.9 billion ($4,953 million) versus $23.6 billion ($23,588 million) in 2016:

 Now, what is amazing about the figures in the chart above is that the Cost of Goods Sold figure has more than quadrupled while total gold production in the group only increased by 2 Moz.
-The top 8 gold miners Cost Of Goods Sold increased from $206 per oz in 2000 to $907 last year.
+The top 8 gold miners' Cost Of Goods Sold increased from $206 per oz in 2000 to $907 last year.
 The huge increase in cost to produce gold is the very reason the price surged from $279 in 2000 to $1251 in 2016.
 Let’s look at the comparison:

 Cost of Goods Sold vs. Gold Price: